Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 Psalms 119:45.
 I will walk in freedom, for I have devoted myself to your commandments.

-Prov 22:7b.
-The borrower is slave to the lender.
+Prov 22:7.
+The rich rule over the poor, and the borrower is slave to the lender.

 Mtt 18:32.
 Then the master called the servant in.
 'You wicked servant,' he said, 'I canceled all that debt of yours because you begged me to.